ditiansm2015/ML-algorithms-Implementation/README.md

 # ML-algorithms-Implementation
-A few implementations of the basic Machine Learning algorithms in python using scikit.
+A few implementations of the traditional Machine Learning algorithms in python
-More to be added in future.